CrackedP0t/tsg/README.md

 # tsg
 The Stick Game implemented in C++ templates

 Warning: This code will segfault GCC, so use Clang!
-(Or maybe some other modern compiler)
+(Or maybe some other modern compiler.)